 The Board regularly reviews the risks to which the Group is exposed and ensures through its meetings and regular reporting that these risks are minimised as far as possible whilst recognising that its business opportunities carry an inherently high level of risk.
-The principal risks and uncertainties facing the Group at this stage in its development and in the foreseeable future are detailed in the Strategic Report on pages 12 and 13 together with risk mitigation strategies employed by the Board.
+The principal risks and uncertainties facing the Group at this stage in its development and in the foreseeable future are detailed in the Strategic Report, together with risk mitigation strategies employed by the Board.